The Roles, Risks, and Stages of Personal Injury Trials

 The opening statement might include the lawyer using exhibits that the court pre-approved during its pretrial conference with the lawyers.

-The use and purpose of exhibits shown to the jury in the opening statement are to assist the jury in understanding the organization and chronology of the case and are not allowed to prove the lawyer’s case nor inflame the jury’s emotions.
+The use and purpose of exhibits shown to the jury in the opening statement are to assist the jury in understanding the organization and chronology of the case, and they are not allowed to prove the lawyer’s case nor to inflame the jury’s emotions.

 Evidence In Personal Injury Cases